Academic Programs

 Anthropology Internship Opportunities

-Internship opportunities abound in the Department of Anthropology, from research assistantships working directly with faculty on funded research projects to internships in the Seyhan Dwelis Curation Facility, to externships with local museums, government agencies, and other local organizations.
+Internship opportunities abound in the Department of Anthropology, from research assistantships working directly with faculty on funded research projects to internships in the Seyhan Dwelis Curation Facility or externships with local museums, government agencies, and other local organizations.
 For more information, contact the department or work specifically with department faculty.